ammarahm-ed/react-native-admob-native-ads/README.md

 ## Links
 - [Documentation](https://ammarahm-ed.github.io/react-native-admob-native-ads/docs/introduction/)

-## Buy me a coffee
+## Old documentation
+If you are looking for the documentation for version `0.3.9` and below, head [here](https://github.com/ammarahm-ed/react-native-admob-native-ads/tree/v0.3.9)

+## Sponsor this project

 It costs me alot of time to keep the library updated and address all the bugs & issues.
-If this library has helped you [buy me a coffee](https://www.patreon.com/streetwriters).
+If this library has helped you [support me on patreon](https://www.patreon.com/streetwriters).

-## Contact & Support
+## Contact & support

 - Add a ⭐️ [star on GitHub](https://github.com/ammarahm-ed/react-native-admob-native-ads) to support the project!
 - Create a GitHub issue for bug reports, feature requests, or questions